 The following is an example of brainstorming methods using the wh- questions.
 The assignment was to write about “Something Old and Something New” and I decided to write about old and new job.
 Here I include only the questions I generated.
 When you write your questions, be sure to leave space to brainstorm the answers.

 - How are old and & new jobs alike/different?

 - What was the best/worst about old job?

 - How long did I have the old job?

 - Which job has better pay?
 Benefits?
 Working conditions?

 - How did I feel when started new job?
 When ended old job?

 - How did it feel to go for job interviews?

 - Why have a job?

-In free-writing, just as in listing, grammatical correctness is not important.
+In freewriting, just as in brainstorming, grammatical correctness is not important.
 Nor is it necessary to organize your ideas or think about main ideas or paragraphs.
 Just write whatever ideas come to mind in whatever order you think of them.
 Your goal is to get your ideas flowing and to begin to get them down on paper so you can see them and consider them.